-For Kunal Kamra’s offence, rules do not allow a flying ban of more than three months: DGCA
+For Kunal Kamra’s offence, flying ban can’t be more than 3 months, say 2017 rules – but DGCA denies

 Directorate General of Civil Aviation chief Arun Kumar told HuffPost India that airlines are required to conduct an internal inquiry headed by a retired judge.